 Drive an F1 Barcelona GP circuit, Spain

-The Circuit De Catalunya just outside Barcelona is the well-established home of the Spanish Grand Prix and has been host to some fantastic races over the years.
-The location benefits from excellent weather conditions with the track offering a challenging mix of twisty sections, fast sweeping bends and long straights.
-The cars streak past the pits virtually flat out treating spectators to that incredible sound that only F1 cars can make!
-You can also choose to drive an F1 from the 1990s up to 2011 (the most recent F1 you can drive anywhere in the world) and with four driving courses available there is sure to be one that will suit.
+The Circuit De Barcelona-Catalunya just a few kilometres outside the famous city of Barcelona is the well-established home of the Spanish Grand Prix and has been host to some fantastic races over the years.
+It is also the preferred circuit for pre-season testing.
+This year is the 30th anniversary for the circuit which saw Nigel Mansell winning that first GP back in 1991.
+The location benefits from excellent weather conditions with the track offering a challenging mix of twisty sections, fast sweeping bends, slow corners and fast long straights plus a variety of elevation changes.
+The cars streak past the pits virtually flat-out treating spectators to that incredible sound that only F1 cars can make.
+The circuit features a mix of fast and slow corners, a long straight and a variety of elevation changes.